 (4) If the resident wants the new owner to hold, safeguard, manage, or account for the residents personal funds, then a new written authorization in compliance with §D of this regulation shall be executed.

 K. Resident Liability.
-A resident is not liable for any act or omission of the [assisted living program] licensee concerning the finances of the [assisted living] program or the resident.
+A resident is not liable for any act or omission of the assisted living program concerning the finances of the assisted living program or the resident.

 10.07.14.39